carpentries-incubator/lesson-parallel-python/episodes/benchmarking.md

 :::callout
 ## Try a heavy enough task
 Your radar may not detect so small a task.
-In your computer, you may have to gradually raise the problem size to ``10**8`` or ``10**9`` to observe the effect in a long enough run.
+In your computer you may have to gradually raise the problem size to ``10**8`` or ``10**9`` to observe the effect in long enough a run.
 But be careful and increase slowly!
 Asking for too much memory can make your computer slow to a crawl.
 :::

 ![System monitor](fig/system-monitor.jpg){alt="screenshot of system monitor"}